New York Court Records

 Are Transcripts of New York Criminal Court Proceedings available to the public?

 Yes, transcripts of criminal court proceedings are open to the public.
-Most courts have court reporters that make an electronic or stenographic recording of the in-court proceedings.
+Most courts have court reporters who make an electronic or stenographic recording of the in-court proceedings.
 A copy of this record can be obtained by contacting the court reporter.
 The cost and process of obtaining a transcript vary with different courts.
-For instance, members of the public can obtain transcripts of criminal cases heard in White Plains, New York by submitting a completed form, listing the date of request, case number, case title, and type of proceeding.
+For instance, members of the public can get transcripts of criminal cases heard in White Plains, New York, by submitting a completed form, listing the date of request, case number, case title, and type of proceeding.

 The name of the court reporter for each court case can be found on the court file, which is located in the Central Clerk’s Office at: